DeepEval just got a new look 🎉 Read the announcement to learn more.

 LLM Test Case

-An LLMTestCase in deepeval can be used to unit test LLM application (which can just be an LLM itself) outputs, which includes use cases such as RAG and LLM agents (for individual components, agents within agents, or the agent altogether).
+An LLMTestCase in deepeval can be used to unit test interactions within your LLM application (which can just be an LLM itself), which includes use cases such as RAG and LLM agents (for individual components, agents within agents, or the agent altogether).
 It contains the necessary information (tools_called for agents, retrieval_context for RAG, etc.) to evaluate your LLM application for a given input.

 With the exception of conversational metrics, which are metrics to evaluate conversations instead of individual LLM responses, you can use any LLM evaluation metric deepeval offers to evaluate an LLMTestCase.